 What is a directory enquiry service?

-A directory enquiry service provides contact information and/or onward telephone connection to an individual or business telephone number that is listed in the National Directory Database (NDD).
+A directory enquiry service helps you find the number of a person or business that’s listed in the National Directory Database (NDD).

-How do you recognise a directory enquiry number?
+How do I recognise a directory enquiry number?

-Directory enquiry numbers begin with 118 and are five digits long e.g. 118XX.
+Directory enquiry numbers begin with 118 and are five digits long for example 118XX.

-How much does it cost to make a directory enquiry call?
+How much does it cost to use a directory enquiry service?

-• if you are calling from your home phone or mobile phone.
+• whether you’re calling from your home or mobile phone

 What is an onward call connection?

-The directory enquiry agent may ask whether you wish to be connected directly to the telephone number you have called about.
-If you agree, you will be connected to the number and charged the directory enquiry cost per minute rate for the entire duration of your call.
-This is known as onward call connection or call completion.
+This is when the directory enquiry agent offers to connect you directly to the number you asked for.
+If you agree, the entire call will be charged at the directory enquiry service’s cost per minute rate.
+This can be expensive.
+It is known as onward call connection or call completion.

 How can I find out more about directory enquiry costs?

-A complaint relating to directory enquiry services should be raised as a standard complaint to your service provider.
-If your service provider fails to resolve the matter with you, you should then raise your complaint with the directory enquiry service provider who will attempt to resolve your issue.
+A complaint relating to directory enquiry services should be raised as a complaint to your service provider.
+If they don’t resolve the issue, you can contact the directory enquiry service directly.
+They are responsible for handling complaints about their service.

 Was this page helpful?